In Memory Of...Thomas K. Landauer

 University of Colorado

-Tom Landauer received his degree at Harvard University in 1960 and has taken positions at Harvard University, Dartmouth College, Stanford University, Princeton University, and University of Colorado.
-He is currently Executive Vice President of Research of Pearson Knowledge Technologies (PKT, formerly Knowledge Analysis Technologies), of which he was founding President in 1998.
-Tom is also a Professor Emeritus of Psychology at the University of Colorado, Boulder, and a Fellow in their Institute of Cognitive Science.
+Tom Landauer received his degree at Harvard University in 1960 and held positions at Harvard University, Dartmouth College, Stanford University, Princeton University, and University of Colorado.
+He also served as Executive Vice President of Research of Pearson Knowledge Technologies (PKT, formerly Knowledge Analysis Technologies), of which he was founding President in 1998.
+Tom was a Professor Emeritus of Psychology at the University of Colorado, Boulder, and a Fellow in their Institute of Cognitive Science.

 Tom was a Distinguished Member of Technical Staff at Bell Laboratories and its successors for 25 years.
 Tom and the group of computer scientists, linguists and cognitive psychologists he directed at Bell Labs, Bellcore, and then Telcordia conducted the fundamental and applied work that led to the theory, development and implementation of Latent Semantic Analysis (LSA).
 His company at PKT is applying LSA to automatic analysis of essays, cross-language information retrieval, and collaborative learning.
 His Intelligent Essay Assessor can grade many types of essays as accurately as human expert graders.
 He is first editor of the 2007 Handbook of Latent Semantic Analysis published by Lawrence Erlbaum.